Mohammed-BOUZAR/100-days-of-code/log.md

 **Thoughts:**
 Setting the basics for the Habit Tracker project feels great!
 Setting up the database models and authentication system is crucial for a solid foundation.
 I'm excited to start building out the core features next.

+### Day 32 — December 10, 2025

+**Today's Progress:**
+- Built the core authentication utilities for the Habit Tracker.
+- Implemented data validation using Zod to ensure robust input handling.
+- Developed the main API routes for managing habits and logging activities.

+**Thoughts:**
+The Habit Tracker is starting to take shape!